COVID-19 Testing On Campus

 If the positive result comes through the on-campus testing:

-- The employee will be called with the result by Christine from Bassett and both the Hamilton Human Resources Office and the Oneida County Health Department (OCHD) will be notified.
+- The employee will be called by the Hamilton Human Resources Office and the Oneida County Health Department (OCHD) will be notified.

 - If the employee is on campus when the phone call is received, the person should leave campus immediately, isolate at home, and call their healthcare provider